Author, educator, speaker,

 and Autistic self-advocate.

-Lauren Melissa Ellzey (she/her), or Autienelle, is an autistic self-advocate, social justice influencer, and fiction author.
-Through writing and presenting, she seeks to cultivate acceptance for the neurodivergent community.
-Even more, she engages across lines of difference, highlighting the inequitable systems that oppress queer, BIPOC, and disabled folks.
+Lauren Melissa Ellzey (she/her), or Autienelle, is an autistic self-advocate, disability activist, and fiction author.
+Through writing and presenting, she cultivates acceptance for the neurodivergent community.
+She engages across lines of difference, highlighting the inequitable systems that oppress queer, BIPOC, and disabled folks.
 In all, she hopes to co-create a society where autistics nurture autistics as we strive toward true inclusion.

 Collaborations